 ALD150LX cluster tool connectivity eliminates unwanted atmosphere exposure between critical process and analysis steps to protect sensitive surfaces, layers and their interfaces.
 This connectivity includes the integration of additional ALD and analysis modules, as well as other KJLC thin film deposition technologies for multi-technique process and analysis capability and support that are second-to-none in the industry.
 Combined quality, flexibility and performance, as well as multi-technique process and analysis capability make the ALD150LX an innovative, best-in-class design.

 - Smart vacuum design, employing UHV-type sealing enabling UHP process conditions

 - Four separate chamber inlets for precursor delivery (not including plasma)

-- Analytical ports for in-situ ellipsometry
+- Analytical ports for in-situ ellipsometry or other techniques

 - Horizontal substrate loading port (up to 150 mm diameter substrates)